 Windows 10 will automatically download and install any available updates.
 While you can pause updates as needed, it’s still limited.
-Your computer will have a problem if there is a problem with the latest update or if your PC’s hardware and software is not compatible.
+Your computer will have a problem if there is a problem with the latest update or if your PC’s hardware and software are not compatible.
 In such situations, your best bet is to log into Windows and remove the faulty update.

 For less advanced Windows 10 users, finding the option to uninstall the system update can be difficult because it’s hidden deep in the control panel.
 Also, in the unfortunate case, the computer will not boot into Windows but will reboot continuously.

-How To Uninstall Windows 10 Updates Manually
+How To Uninstall Windows 10 Updates

 Step 1.
 First, press the Windows shortcut to open the Settings application.